Delaware requires the customer/importer to obtain a permit for red, white, and pink currants. It prohibits Ribes aurium (golden currant).

 North Carolina prohibits all ribes (currants/gooseberries).

-Rhode Island prohibits flowering currants (Ribes aureum and Ribes odoratum.
-Other ribes requires a $50 permit.
+Rhode Island prohibits all Ribes nigrum L. and flowering currants Ribes aureuma and Ribes odoratum Other ribes requires a $50 permit.

 West Virginia regulates all ribes in certain counties.